Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 |    13:other| 0                             | ?                                | bit
 |    14      | 00                            | ?                                |

-Byte 12 has following patter upon restart: 1x 00; 1x 01; then 41.
+Byte 12 has following pattern upon restart: 1x 00; 1x 01; then 41.
 A single value of 61 triggers an immediate heat pump restart.

 ### Packet type 12: response